lzeeorno/TopoMamba/README.md

 ## Citation

 If you use this code, please cite the TopoMamba paper.
-The BibTeX entry will be added after the ACM MM 2026 camera-ready metadata is finalized.
+The BibTeX entry will be added after is finalized.